jcornaz/kwik/docs/write-tests.rst

     :dedent: 8
     :start-after: //region With a given number of iterations
     :end-before: //endregion

+..
+[1] The default number of iterations can be :ref:`configured via system property <configure-default-iterations>`

 Use a seed to get reproducible results
 --------------------------------------